List of Mad Men characters: Rachel Menken

 While doing research for a campaign for the Israeli Tourist Board, Don invites Rachel to lunch so he can pick her brain about Jewish cultural identity.
 Afterward Rachel calls her sister and admits to feeling a strong connection to Don, but acknowledges a future with him is probably impossible.

 When Roger has a heart attack, Don goes to Rachel's apartment and asks to come in; he has been highly affected by Roger's condition.
 She keeps her distance, while trying to console him.
 Don tries to kiss her, telling her she knows everything about him.
 She stops him and urges him to go to his wife.
 At this point Don kisses her again, saying, "This is it.
 This is all there is."
 She consents, and they have sex.
-Afterward, he confides in her that his mother was a prostitute that died giving birth to him.
+Afterward, he confides in her that his mother was a prostitute who died giving birth to him.
 Don and Rachel continue their affair for several weeks.

 When Pete Campbell blackmails Don, he comes to Rachel with the suggestion that they run away together to Los Angeles.
 She reminds him of his duty to his children and questions whether he would want to abandon his children after having grown up without a father.
-When Don persists, Rachel realizes he hasn't thought through this decision and tells him that he doesn't want to run away with her; he just wants to run away.
+When Don persists, Rachel realizes he has not thought through this decision and tells him that he does not want to run away with her; he just wants to run away.
 She calls him a coward and ends their affair.
 Cooper later mentions that she went on an extended "ocean cruise," presumably to heal from her affair with Don.

 Don encounters her again in Season 2, while he is dining out with Bobbie Barrett.
 Rachel introduces them to her husband, Tilden Katz.
 Though it appears that Don is only momentarily shaken by the news of Rachel's marriage, four episodes later, after drinking heavily with Roger and Freddy Rumsen, he gives his name as "Tilden Katz" to a bouncer outside an underground club Roger is trying to get them into, showing that Rachel was clearly still on his mind.

 In Season 7, Don has a vision of Rachel attending a casting call for aspiring models.
 When he tries to contact her, Don discovers that Rachel had died the previous week.
 During a shiva conducted in her memory, Don learns that Rachel suffered from leukemia and that she had two children.
 Her sister, with whom Rachel was close and in whom she confided about her relationship with Don, is not happy to see him.
-She pointedly says that Rachel "had it all", makes it clear her life was better for not having Don in it, and is curt until Don takes the hint and leaves.
+She pointedly says that Rachel "had it all,” makes it clear her life was better for not having Don in it, and is curt until Don takes the hint and leaves.